pupilfirst/pupilfirst/docs/courses.md

 2. **Unlimited**: This setting allows students to level-up all the way to the end of the course, without waiting for coaches to review their submissions.

 3. **Strict**: This setting prevents students from levelling-up without getting their submissions reviewed.
-Students will need to wait for a coach to review their submission, and get a passing grade to be able to start working on reviewed targets in the next level.
+Students will need to wait for a coach to review their submission, and get a passing grade to be able to submit work on reviewed targets in the next level.

 ## Course Images